bendtherules/is-nifty-open/README.md

 Sometimes when the prices don't move after opening at 9:15AM, I get confused whether it is a trading holiday (best case) or my network or trading platform is having problems.

+If you check for "Is nifty (or nse) open today (or some date here)" on Google, it
-If you check for NSE trading holidays, Google doesn't give any instant answer and points to the official pdf notice.
-You need to download and open it, check todays date against the list to finally get the information.
+* either doesn't give any instant answer and points to the official pdf notice.
+You need to download it, check todays date against the list to get the information.
+* or shows unreliable information like [Check for 30th March](https://www.google.co.in/search?q=is+nse+open+on+30th+march+2018).
+[Technically, NSE offices can remain open even if its a trading holiday - so its hard to find out the latter]

 Its supposed to be a instant solution to this very small but repeating problem.